MaiMinhQuan/cs50-code/project/README.md

 Files "sea.html", "universe.html", "plant.html" contain questions on different topics.

 First of all, users must register for an account and log in to the website.
 After that, users are taken to the homepage of the website, where users can choose questions on different topics.
 If the user chooses the correct answer, the answer will appear in green, otherwise it will appear in red.
 When completing the questions, the website will display users' results.
 Users can start over to improve their score.

+At the end, users can log out of their accounts